stripe/stripe-react-native/docs/accept-a-payment-integration.md

 #### 3.C.
 Handle the response from Stripe

-The `confirmPayment` function returns the promise with the data or an error so you use it to communicate the customer about the error or success.
+`confirmPayment` will return a Promise which resolves with a result object.
+This object has either the successful PaymentIntent or an error.

 ### 4. Test the integration